external facebook instagramlinkedin pinterest playsearch twitteryoutube

 Whisk the flour, sea salt, active dry yeast, dill weed, and red onion in a medium bowl.
 While stirring, gradually add the warm water until it is completely incorporated.

 Mix the dough gently until it forms a rough ball.
-Transfer mixture to a large, ungreased bowl; cover and let rise in a draft-free area until the surface of dough is covered with tiny bubbles and the ball has doubled in size (about 18 hours).
+Transfer mixture to a large, ungreased bowl; cover and let rise in a draft-free area until the surface of the dough is covered with tiny bubbles and the ball has doubled in size (about 18 hours).